Reddit user claiming to be Tesla insider appeared to reveal bitcoin buy a month ago

 Reddit posters were revisiting the post on Tuesday in the light of Tesla’s disclosure.
 “Thanks for the heads up Elon,” noted one poster, Valoured, on Tuesday.
 “Send me a PM before you make your next move please.”

 Reuters could not verify the user’s identity, whether the user is a Tesla employee or whether the post was modified from the original.
-A message to TSLAinsider was not immediately returned.
 Tesla did not immediately respond to an email to its press office.

+The power of social media users on forums such as Reddit’s WallStreetBets to band together and move prices has come into focus in recent weeks, after a surge of retail buying helped fuel wild rides in shares of GameStop and other so-called meme stocks.
+U.S. Treasury Secretary Janet Yellen last week vowed to protect investors, but said financial market regulators needed to fully understand the recent trading frenzy involving GameStop Corp and other retail stocks before taking any action.

+As the post was focused on bitcoin, the tipper may benefit from a gray area in oversight and enforcement, as the U.S. Securities and Exchange Commission (SEC) does not treat the cryptocurrency as a security, one expert said.

 Tesla said in its annual report published Monday that the decision to move nearly 8% of its reserves into bitcoin was part of its broad investment policy as a company aimed at diversifying and maximizing its returns on cash, including holding gold.